ember-cli/eslint-plugin-ember/docs/rules/no-jquery.md

 - `import $ from 'jquery';`;
 - The global `$`
 - `Ember.$` or `const { $ } = Ember;`

-For replacing `this.$` on components you can use the native DOM counterpart `this.element` For replacing `this.$` on tests, check [ember-native-dom-helpers](https://github.com/cibernox/ember-native-dom-helpers)

 ## Examples